MAE776569/xprevalent/examples/controllers/list/list-all/README.md

 # List all

-To list all documents just set model variable.
+To list all model's documents.

 ```javascript
 import { ApiListController } from "xprevalent";